 - Establish intentional goals prior to going – academic, professional and personal

-- Consider if/how program will enhance your chosen career or major: Choose a program considering your academic, service learning & internship interests
+- Consider if/how the program will enhance your chosen career or major: Choose a program considering your academic, service learning & internship interests

 - Check the Alumni Directory to connect with Amherst alums in your host city before arrival